Tag Archive | African blue basil

 Ah, the genius of nature.
 Pollen grains and stigmas in many species mature at different times, preventing self-pollination.

-Moving pollen among different plants of the same species permits cross-pollination, resulting in stronger genetics and, potentially, a better future for the species.
+Moving pollen among different plants of the same species permits cross-pollination, resulting in genetic diversity and, potentially, a better future for the species.
 Apple trees and blueberries are two crops that benefit from cross-pollination.

 double pink vinca--less nectar for bees and butterflies